-During the past year Alicia has been working in administration at the INELA school on Max Paredes and serving her church as secretary and advisor to the youth.
+Since her return Alicia has worked in administration at the INELA school on Max Paredes and served as director of the student residence in Sorata.
+She and Ruben have presented workshops for Quaker teachers.
 Alicia's experience at CFS is being put to great use in strengthening Quaker education in Bolivia.

 Rubén also comes from a Quaker farm family on the Altiplano, and like Alicia is a hard worker and a high achiever.
 After his primary and secondary education in Quaker schools, he trained for two years as a computer programmer before starting on his university degree.
 Simultaneous with his university work, Rubén took a three-year course in English and began teaching English in both Quaker and public schools - a very full schedule.

 Speaking about his work, he said, "It's always important to give without thought of what you will receive in return."
 Rubén made a rich contribution first at OFS and then back home in Bolivia.
 He writes: "I was so excited about my first trip abroad....believe me how difficult it is for people like me, descended from poor families and who don't have a lot of money, to know other countries.
 I cried the first time you wrote to me about the trip.
 After that I was thinking all the time that it was unbelievable.
 I was praying a lot to God about it.
 I received many responses from God, first of all that I have to trust in Him.
 I cried again when I received the email of the official invitation by Oakwood Friends School."